Penicillin Allergy Bracelets, Necklaces by American Medical ID

 If an allergist or immunologist recommends that a person carries allergy treatment or supplies like an epinephrine autoinjector or epi pen, information on the epi pen's location such as it being inside a bag or pocket can be included on a custom-engraved medical alert bracelet or necklace.

-What to Engrave on a Penicillin Allergy Medical ID
+to Engrave on a Penicillin Allergy Alert Bracelet & Necklace

 The effectiveness of a medical ID depends on the accuracy of its engraving.
 A custom engraved medical ID tag, charm, or pendant makes it possible to engrave a person’s unique set of allergies, medical conditions, and emergency contacts.
 It is recommended that a medical ID contain the at least the following important information: